Why Network Segmentation Projects Fail: Segmentation Failure Archetypes

 In the larger of the two ($n = 34$, 8.5\%), median responses on B factors are predominantly 2, with low endorsement rates for insufficient leadership (B2, 8.8\%) and unclear goals (B1, 17.6\%).
 These respondents disagree that general project management problems caused their project to fail.
 Two C factors stand out: excessive manual effort in policy creation and maintenance (C4, 55.9\%) and concerns about outages or business disruption (C6, 55.9\%), both with a median of 4.
 This cluster describes projects where the operational burden of creating and maintaining segmentation policies was the primary barrier, compounded by reluctance to deploy aggressively due to outage risk.
 We label this cluster \textit{Operational Drag}.\fnmark{interview}

 \fntext{interview}{ The strong rejection of B factors combined with only moderate endorsement of C4 and C6 suggests that this cluster's defining failure mechanism may be narrower or more nuanced than what the 12 survey items can capture.
-In-depth interviews with practitioners who experienced this failure pattern could reveal whether additional operational factors (not represented in the current framework) played a role. }
+In-depth interviews with practitioners who experienced this failure pattern could reveal whether additional operational factors (not represented in the current framework) played a role.
+Such interviews were not feasible as part of the current research project (see Appendix~\ref{sec:survey_admin}) and are left to future work. }

 The smallest cluster ($n = 31$, 7.8\%) is defined by near-universal endorsement of scope creep (B3, 100\%, median 5) and insufficient asset visibility (C2, 93.5\%, median 5), with strong endorsement of complex environment (C1, 87.1\%), unrealistic timeline (B4, 83.9\%), and outage concerns (C6, 83.9\%), all with medians of 5.
 This cluster describes projects where the scope expanded beyond what was originally planned in an environment that was difficult to see and understand, compounded by fear of disrupting production systems.
 We label this cluster \textit{Scope \& Visibility Trap}.